 PPC advertising works best when you can identify the kinds of searches your target clients carry out online and what 'keywords' (generally longer phrases rather than individual words) they use.

 Of course, if you are a personal injury lawyer you'd like your ad to be displayed when someone searches for "personal injury" – but so would every other personal injury lawyer.
-So broad terms like this tend to be expensive.
+So broad terms like this tend to be very expensive.

 What's more, you are likely to get visits from potential clients nationwide.
 If you only serve one region, that means most of the clicks you pay for could be a waste of money.